latex3/latex3/l3kernel/README.markdown

  - pdfTeX v1.30 or later
  - XeTeX v0.9994 or later
  - LuaTeX v0.40 or later

 pdfTeX v1.30 was released in 2005, and so any recent TeX distribution will support expl3.
 Both XeTeX and LuaTeX have developed more actively over the past few years, and for this reason only recent releases of these engines are supported.

 THE GUILTY PERSONS
 ------------------

-   Frank Mittelbach, Denys Duchier, Johannes Braams, Michael Downes, David Carlisle, Alan Jeffrey, Chris Rowley, Rainer Schoepf Javier Bezos, Morten Hoegholm, Thomas Lotze, Will Robertson, Joseph Wright, Bruno Le Floch
+   Frank Mittelbach, Denys Duchier, Johannes Braams, Michael Downes, David Carlisle, Alan Jeffrey, Chris Rowley, Rainer Schoepf, Javier Bezos, Morten Hoegholm, Thomas Lotze, Will Robertson, Joseph Wright, Bruno Le Floch